open3e/open3e/README.md

 # Open3E interface

-* Connects E3 boiler (vcal or vdens) controller through CAN UDS or doip
+* Connects E3 'OneBase' device through CAN UDS or doip
 * Read known data points
 * Listen to commands on mqtt
 * Write data points in raw and json data format